 The world is getting more and more visual and connected.
 Technology is getting to the point where, with the right gadgets, a user can connect to anything and anytime.

-Where the Internet was once just about gathering information, it can now also be a gateway to actual experiences.
+The Internet was once just about gathering information.
+It can now also be a gateway to actual experiences.
 Sometimes the computer can be something that distracts the user from the real world.

 The return of Virtual Reality and evolution to augmented reality